Evenwyne/programming-univbasics-program-with-expressions/README.md

 Not only that, but you can ask Ruby to respond with some very sophisticated results!
 Let's prove it to ourselves!
 But take this as an important fact:

-***Programming is the art of helping a computer decide which expressions to evaluate and in which order.***
+***Programming is the art documenting problem-solving strategies in a way that helps a computer decide which expressions to evaluate and in which order.***

-Believe it or not, the rest of your programming career will be learning to make your messages to Ruby, and other programmers, as clear and efficient as possible.
-That's the name of the game for this career ***and you're doing it now!***
+The rest of this lesson is a code along.
+Key these programs into IRB and verify our text for yourself.
+Students who are most successful in this program then try to make similar style programs for themselves.
+Programmers usually call this "playing with the code."
+Try swapping out a conditional expression, try nesting a ternary within a ternary.
+Try to bring all the skills you've learned in this module to play with you in this lesson.
+You won't regret the investment.
+Incidentally, doing this exact work is how most programmers orient themselves to a new language.
+Having the skill of the skill of getting started in a new language is a career-launching capability.

 ## Write a Program with Conditional Logic Using Evaluation Expressions Only